 This document contains a description of Kesko Corporation's energy efficiency system ETJ+.
+The system is applied across all companies within the Kesko Group, such as Onninen Oy, K-Auto Oy, and K-Market Oy.
 The system provides an effective and efficient energy management operating model for the real estate portfolio managed by Kesko.
 The system was created in 2019 and officially launched on 1 December 2019.
 Subsequent updates are recorded at the end of the document.